Writers' Guild of Great Britain: Membership

 Full Membership is open to anyone who has received payment for a piece of written work under a contract with terms no less than those negotiated by WGGB.
 Writers who do not qualify can join as Candidate Members, or Student Members.

 Awards

 The WGGB Awards were first given out in 1961.
 The WGGB also awards the Tinniswood Award for radio dramas, which are incorporated into the BBC Audio Drama Awards.
+An archive of all winners since 1961 is available on the WGGB website.

-The Olwen Wymark Theatre Encouragement Awards, named in honour of playwright Olwen Wymark (1932-2013), were established in 2005 by Mark Ravenhill and David James, and are awarded annually.
+The Olwen Wymark Theatre Encouragement Awards, named in honour of playwright Olwen Wymark (1932–2013), were established in 2005 by Mark Ravenhill and David James, and are awarded annually.
 WGGB members are invited to make nominations "to publicly thank those who have given them a positive experience in new writing over the previous year."